dharmeshkakadia/jezifm.github.io/_posts/2017-03-25-why-did-i-move-from-sublime-to-emacs.md

 And many more, etc...

 From this point, my interest in `emacs`.
 I feel I'm missing something big, and it is related to this unknown text editor, it has this elite/hackerish feel.
-In my next post, I will tell my story on my first steps on using emacs the text editor.
+For the next post, I will talk about my first steps on using emacs.